alanlujan91/DemARK/notebooks/Micro-and-Macro-Implications-of-Very-Impatient-HHs.md

 Now let's make several instances of our class of agents and give them different values of $\beta$, following cstwMPC's estimated distribution.
 In our specification of interest, we will use $\grave{\beta}=0.9855583$ and $\nabla = 0.0085$.

-NB: Reported parameter estimates in cstwMPC use a model with aggregate shocks and wage and interest rates determined dynamically (a heterogeneous agents DSGE model); this is the $\texttt{AggShockConsumerType}$ in HARK.
+NB: Reported parameter estimates in cstwMPC use a model with aggregate shocks and wage and interest rates determined dynamically (a heterogeneous agents DSGE model) this is the $\texttt{AggShockConsumerType}$ in HARK.
 The estimated parameters are slightly different in this exercise, as we are ignoring general equilibrium aspects and only using the $\texttt{IndShockConsumerType}$

 ### Method 1: "Brute force" approach